 Sustainability and Manufacturing

 The Great Pacific Garbage Patch (lovingly called GPGP) is an enormous vortex of discarded plastic sloshing around on the surface of the Pacific Ocean between Hawaii and California.
-The Ocean Cleanup Project estimates that the patch covers an area of 1.6 square kilometers, consists of at least 1.8 trillion pieces, and weighs approximately 80,000 tons.
+The Ocean Cleanup Project estimates that the patch covers an area of 1.6 million square kilometers, consists of at least 1.8 trillion pieces, and weighs approximately 80,000 tons.

 Such an amount of plastic could entirely cover the state of Texas.
 Twice.